gohugoio/hugo/docs/content/templates/overview.md

 Used to render the XML sitemap

 ### [404](/templates/404)
-This template will create a 404.html page used when hosting on github pages
+This template will create a 404.html page used when hosting on GitHub Pages